jlioy/group11repo/dining_phil/README.txt

 To test this program, please:

 1. Run 'make' in the directory in which the tar.bz2 file was unpacked.
-2. Run the command dining_phil <seed>, where seed is an integer for the pseudo-random number generator.
+2. Run the command 'dining_phil <seed>', where <seed> is an integer for the pseudo-random number generator.
 3. Note the behavior of each of the philosophers.
     a.
 All 5 philosophers will begin thinking.
     b.
 Output occurs when philosophers begin thinking, begin eating, and discontinue eating.